vishalsurya/CS171-_-Intro-to-ML-and-Data-Mining/README.md

 # Intro-to-ML-CS171

-Asssigments on data pre processing and  data visaualisation using seaborn and implementation of KNN and Linear regression with gradient descent.
+Asssigments on data pre processing and  data visaualisation using seaborn and implementation of KNN and Linear regression with gradient descent on the iris dataset